JunLeonCha/B3-Memory-Game/README.md

 # Getting Started
-This is a simple project for our studies, we have to create a memory game with a framework js i decide to dev with react js
+This is a simple project for our studies, we have to create a memory game with a framework js <br>
+I decide to dev with react js

 ## Start Project